dreamportdev/Osdev-Notes/00_Introduction/01_README.md

 Below the list of parts that compose the book:

 * *Build Process* - The first part is all about setting up a suitable environment for operating systems development, explaining what tools are needed and the steps required to build and test a kernel.
-* *Architecture/Drivers* - This part contains most the architecture specific parts, as well as most of the data structures and underlying mechanisms of the hardware we'll need.
+* *Architecture/Drivers* - This part contains most the architecture specific components, as well as most of the data structures and underlying mechanisms of the hardware we'll need.
 It also includes some early drivers that are very useful during further development (like the keyboard and timer).
-* *Video Output* - This chapter looks at working with linear framebuffers, and how we can display text on them to aid with early debugging.
+* *Video Output* - This part looks at working with linear framebuffers, and how we can display text on them to aid with early debugging.
-* *Memory Management* - This chapter looks at the memory management stack of a kernel.
+* *Memory Management* - This part looks at the memory management stack of a kernel.
 We cover all the layers from the physical memory manager, to the virtual memory manager and the heap.
 * *Scheduling* - A modern operating system should support running multiple programs at once.
 In this part we're going to look at how processes and threads are implemented, write a simple scheduler and have a look at some of the typical concurrency issues that arise.
 * *Userspace* - Many modern architectures support different level of privileges, that means programs that are running on lower levels can't access resources/data reserved for higher levels.
 * *Inter-Process Communication (IPC)* - This part looks at how we might implement IPC for our kernel, allowing isolated programs to communicate with each other in a controlled way.